incusdata/py1st/README.md

 **KEYWORD ARGUMENTS** — Python's term for [named parameters][w-namedparm] is *keyword arguments*.
 When passing arguments to a function, the caller has the option to include the parameter name.
 An *argument* is an expression that initialises a function *parameter*.

 **MEMORY** — Python occasionally and automatically, ‘[collects garbage][w-garbage]’ memory that is not in use any more.
 To do this, it performs [reference counting][w-refcnt], which incurs overhead.
-This behaviour is similar to other [memory-managed][w-memmgt] languages like Java and C#.
+This behaviour is similar to other [memory-managed][w-memmgt] languages like Java and C#, in contrast to C and C++ which does not automatically manage dynamic memory.

 **NOT COMPILED** — Python scripts are [tokenized][w-tokenize] into a more compact form, which is a high-level type of compilation.
 This happens before the code is interpreted (executed).
 Under certain circumstance, Python may store this ‘compiled’ code in a **\_\_pycache\_\_** subdirectory, when interpreting scripts.